FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

 ### Check the new version

-To check the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> version, as well as the license key and system information, enter the command:
+To check the {{< TransferCFT/componentshortname  >}} version, as well as the license key and system information, enter the command: